Loujain Al-Hathloul wins Vaclav Havel Human Rights Prize | DW | 19.04.2021

 Women's rights activist Loujain al-Hathloul was released last month after nearly three years in prison

-The prize is named after the human rights activist and President of Czechoslovakia and the Czech Republic Vaclav Havel and is endowed with €60,000 ($72,000).
+The prize is named after Vaclav Havel, the human rights activist and president of Czechoslovakia and the Czech Republic, and is endowed with €60,000 ($72,000).

 Al-Hathloul is a prominent womens’ rights activist known for defying the ban on women driving in Saudi Arabia and for opposing the Saudi male guardianship system.

 She was charged with violating national security and of maintaining contacts with foreign governments in an attempt to change the country's political system.
-At the time of the verdict, she had already spent over two years in custody while awaiting trial.
+At the time of the verdict, she had already spent more than two years in custody while awaiting trial.

 Since 1978, Julienne Lusenge has been the leading female activist in Democratic Republic of the Congo fighting against gender-based violence (GBV) and the promotion of the rights of women and girls in conflict situations.